assaflevy/practical_reverse_engineering/chapter_3/page_123/exercise_1/readme.md

 # Exercise
-On Windows 8 x64, the following kernel functions have InitalizeListHead inlined at least once:<br>
+On Windows 8 x64, the following kernel functions have InitalizeListHead inlined at least once:

 ■ CcAllocateInitializeMbcb<br>
 ■ CmpInitCallbacks<br>
 ■ ExCreateCallback<br>